Deportation Defense: The Battle To Distinguish Major And Minor Criminal Convictions

 One, Congress stripped away a provision allowing lawful permanent residents to show proof of rehabilitation.
 This rule was based on a belief that no one is morally perfect.
 Second chances were possible.
 Not any longer.

 At immigration court hearings, judges cannot weigh whether specific crimes are major or minor.
-They have no discretion to determine if an immigrant, despite the wrong action, should be allowed to remain in the U.S.

-Distinguishing Criminal Convictions In Immmigration Court
+Distinguishing Criminal Convictions At Immmigration Court

-Last week, the highest court in the country, the U.S. Supreme Court, took a long look at these issues.
+Last week, the highest court in the country, the U.S. Supreme Court, finally took a long look at these issues.

 In one case, Padilla v.
 Kentucky, Justice Stevens noted, “The drastic measure of deportation or removal is now virtually inevitable for a vast number of noncitizens convicted of crimes.”
 The Court ruled that given this situation, before immigrants plead guilty, criminal defense attorneys need to inform them about the high risk of deportation.

-In the second case, Carachuri-Rosendo v.
-Holder, the Court did not make a decision.
-But Justice Ginsburg called the result, deportation related to two misdemeanor convictions, absurd.
-The first conviction was for possession of less than ounces of marijuana.
+But Justice Ginsburg called the result, a deportation based on two misdemeanor convictions, absurd.
+The first conviction was for possession of less than two ounces of marijuana.
 The second was a conviction for possession of an anti-anxiety drug, Xanax, less than a year after the first conviction.

 “Many of these persons facing deportation have lived in this country for years, for many — virtually their entire lives.
 They have substantial ties to the community.
 Deportation for them is often more severe than any prison term.”